9B. A Previously Untold Story About

 August Busch Jr - known as “Gussie” - was the President of Anheuser-Busch, Inc., (A-B) and the grandson of its founder.
 Gussie was interested in enlarging his family's brewing empire by opening new plants around the United States.
 In 1953, this brewer expanded into sports by acquiring the St. Louis Cardinals.
 Gussie had become familiar with the Schott Family and Bavarian Brewing Co. when he testified in the Cincinnati District Court during a suit between the two companies in 1956.
 Undoubtedly, he was disappointed that the trial hadn't gone somewhat better for his firm, and may have been annoyed about a court decision that prevented his company from using their new Busch Bavarian Beer in Bavarian's Tri-State market area of Ohio, Kentucky and Indiana.
 (See period 9.
 Turnaround Efforts / Litigation.)
 After the court decision in early 1957, both sides considered possible appeals.
-Bavarian noted this in their November, 1957, Annual Shareholders and Board Minutes, setting aside about $25,000 for legal contingencies involving A-B for the following year.
+Bavarian noted this in their November, 1957, Annual Shareholders and Board Minutes, setting aside about $25,000 for legal contingencies involving A-B.

 In 1958, while Bavarian was obtaining success with their "New Look," their Directors were invited to meet with Gussie Busch at his home in St. Louis.
 This included William C. Schott, his sons Louis L. and William R. (Bill) and Lou Schott (Will's brother).
 They accepted the invitation.
 A photo of the Busch home they visited, known as the "Big House" at Grant's Farm, is on the side.
 It contains 32,000 square feet, 26 rooms and 14 bathrooms.
 Since either Bavarian or Anheuser-Busch could have appealed the court decision reached a year earlier, Gussie may have wanted to hold this meeting to resolve their differences.
 At this same time, Bavarian was considering a merger or acquisition, which Gussie was probably aware of.